<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 • Two professional tour guides throughout the program

-• All accommodations in 4 star hotels and one 3 star hotel
+• All accommodations in 4 star hotels, and one 3 star hotel

-• All breakfasts, all lunches, and all dinners
+• All breakfasts, all lunches, and five dinners

 • Wine and beer with meals, coffee, cappuccino, and gelato stops